blacktrackframework/ghidra/Ghidra/Processors/RISCV/data/languages/Readme_isa_extensions.md

 > Ghidra's handling of ISA extensions can be informed by the way other systems handle those instructions.

 The RISCV-64 `libc.so.6` library explicitly describes the required processor extensions with the `Tag_RISCV_arch` Elf file attribute.
-For the upcoming GCC 15 release the extension list looks like this:
+For the GCC 15 release the extension list looks like this:

 ```console
 readelf -a sysroot/lib/libc.so.6|grep Tag_RISCV_arch